jdcamp/restaurant-php/README.md

 ## Description

-Allows users to enter restaurants by name and cuisine type and search through the results.
+Allows users to enter restaurants by name and cuisine type then search through the results.

 ## Setup/Installation Requirements
 * See https://secure.php.net/ for details on installing _PHP_.
 Note: PHP is typically already installed on Macs.